frostime/sy-query-view/README.md

 Given a view component's id (`container.dataset.id`​), you can call the `removeView`​ method to delete it.

-If the component has a `dispose`​ function, it will automatically execute the corresponding component's `dispose`​ operation before deletion.
+> 🔔 The advantage of `reviewView`​ over directly using `ele.remove()`​ in your js code is: if the component has bound with a `dispose`​ function, it will be automatically executed before deletion.

 ```js
 //!js